SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 2. The **Cab Sharing Server** maps booking request with a **Cab Driver(John)** who is near to the **Mark's pick-up location**.
 3. **John** acknowledges the booking request with his acceptance or rejection and notifies to the **Cab Sharing Server**
 4. The **Cab Sharing Server** relays that acknowledgement to **Mark**.

+***Note:*** The process of mapping cab driver involves micro-service gRPC communication and we will talk about that in High-level design.

 #### First Part: Sending a booking request to the server